 Face flies annoy the host and ultimately interfere with the host's productivity.
 Females feed on facial secretions, such as tear fluid, nasal mucus, and saliva, to obtain protein for egg development.
 The irritation around the host's eyes stimulates the flow of tears, which attracts even more flies.

 Face flies also feed on other fluid sources, such as blood from wounds and milk on calves' faces.
 Because face flies have small, rough spines (prestomal teeth) on their sponging mouthparts, they can cause irritation and mechanical damage to the eye tissue of the host.
 The feeding activity of face flies enhances transmission of Moraxella bovis (see Infectious Keratoconjunctivitis).
-Face flies can also serve as intermediate hosts for Thelazia spp and for Parafilaria bovicola.
+Face flies can also serve as intermediate hosts for Thelazia spp (see Eyeworm Disease) and for Parafilaria bovicola (see Infection).

 Treatment and Control

 Control of face flies is difficult.
 Much effort has been made using various insecticides and application techniques, such as dust bags, mist sprays, and wipe-on formulations.
 Also, insecticides and insect growth regulators are used as feed additives.
 However, results are usually less than satisfactory.
-The introduction of insecticide-impregnated ear tags has provided somewhat better control, but generally, seasonal face fly reduction of only 70–80% has been achieved, even with 2 tags (1 in each ear) per animal.
+The introduction of insecticide-impregnated ear tags has provided somewhat better control, but generally, seasonal face fly reduction of only 70%–80% has been achieved, even with two tags (one in each ear) per animal.